aditya-r-m/Rubiks-Cube/README.md

 4) The code currently makes very heavy use of commutators.
 This is desired when most of the cube is solved in order to preserve other stickers, But introduces unnecessary moves in the beginning stages where preserving rest of the cube is not important.
 So clever solution generation tricks can be used to reduce solution length by huge factors.

 5) The current solution length is bounded by O(n^2) for cube of size 'n'.
-While it is known that O(n * log n) approach is possible.
+While it is known that O(n * n / log n) approach is possible.